-The society's business activities, its current financial position (net assets of £972k (2022: £982k) and factors likely to affect its future activity are set out within the Directors' Report.
-The society made a loss in the current year of £10k (2022: £63k profit).
-The society is supported by an intra-group loan facility of £900K (2022: £900k) which provides adequate resources to planned operational activities.
+The society's business activities, its current financial position (net assets of £32k (2023: £972k) and factors likely to affect its future activity are set out within the Directors' Report.
+The society made a loss in the current year of £940k (2023: £10k loss).
+The society is supported by an intra-group loan facility of £900K (2023: £900k) which provides adequate resources to planned operational activities.
 The society has a long-term business plan which shows that it can service its intra-group loan.

-The small loss generated in 2022/23 is primarily due to the impact of recent economic turbulence, higher energy costs, general cost inflation, interest rate increases and uncertainty in the supply chain.
-However, given the strength of the balance sheet the Board believes that, while uncertainty exists, this does not pose a material uncertainty that would cast doubt on the society's ability to continue as a going concern.
-The Board, therefore, consider it appropriate for the accounts to be prepared on a going concern basis.
+The loss generated in 2023/24 relates to the provision of bad debts associated with service charge areas and debts associated with a commercial leaseholder.
+However, given the strength of the balance sheet, and the one off nature of this bad debt, the Board believes that, while uncertainty exists, this does not pose a material uncertainty that would cast doubt on the society's ability to continue as a going concern.